 On December 20, 2000, through a wholly owned, bankruptcy remote, special purpose entity, we entered into a \$75.0 million secured financing facility to be used for the purchase of receivable pools.
-As of June 30, 2001, there was \$15.1 million outstanding under the line.
+As of September 30, 2001, there was \$21.2 million outstanding under the line.
 Moreover, we extended the maturity date of our \$15 million revolving credit facility to April 15, 2002.
 We use our \$15.0 million revolving line of credit for working capital needs and draw and repay the revolving line of credit on a regular basis.
-We had \$0.7 million available under this facility at June 30, 2001, as compared to \$2.1 million available at December 31, 2000.
-In addition, at June 30, 2001, we had cash of \$0.9 million, which was unchanged from December 31, 2000.
-For further information regarding the Company's securitizations and related credit facilities, see Notes 5 and 7 of the Condensed Consolidated Financial Statements included herein and "New Secured Financing Arrangements and Servicing Issues" below.
+We had \$0.5 million available under this facility at September 30, 2001, as compared to \$2.1 million available at December 31, 2000.
+In addition, at September 30, 2001, we had cash of \$0.6 million compared to \$0.9 million at December 31, 2000.
+For further information regarding our securitizations and related credit facilities, see Notes 5 and 7 of the Condensed Consolidated Financial Statements included herein and "Secured Financing Arrangements and Servicing Issues" below.